SinwanS/SOC-Automation/README.md

 Also shuffle does not highlight all the necessary fields for the API: description, source and sourceref need to have values.
 Once that is all filled out rerun the workflow and you should see an alert on TheHive dashboard when you log in as the normal user you set up earlier:
 ![hivealert](https://github.com/user-attachments/assets/2360b4a1-2bc5-4145-95ae-d51a343ed49b)

-To set up email alerts just add the email node and change the action to send email from shuffle unless you have an smtp server youd like to use.
-I do not so will just use shuffle and fill out the body of the email as you see fit to send an alert.
+To set up email alerts just add the email node and change the action to send email from shuffle unless you have an smtp server you'd like to use.
+I do not, so I will just use shuffle.
+Fill out the body of the email as you see fit to send an alert.
 ![email](https://github.com/user-attachments/assets/583dc891-fc1b-453f-bcc2-d5fda06dc7a3)

 ## 12. Conclusion
 With this I have fully set up and configured the SOC Automation Lab.
 I have successfully integrated Wazuh, TheHive, and Shuffle for automated monitoring, alerting and incident response.
 This is a simple set up for now but provides a solid foundation to add more automated response.
-I could use the Wazuh API to automatically lock out the users AD account as soon as suspicious activity is detected or even quarantine the machine if I suspect its accesed a malicious site.
-This lab provided great hands on experince in automating SOC workflows and integratien a SIEM with a SOAR.
-I can now leverage this knowledge to improve incident response time and strealine investigations and quartentine/lockout procedures.
+I could use the Wazuh API to automatically lock out the users AD account as soon as suspicious activity is detected or even quarantine the machine if I suspect its accessed a malicious site.
+This lab provided great hands on experience in automating SOC workflows and integration a SIEM with a SOAR.
+I can now leverage this knowledge to improve incident response time and streamline investigations.